 Jongmin Mun

 I am a third-year PhD student in the Data Sciences and Operations Department at the University of Southern California.
 I am advised by Prof. Yingying Fan and Prof. Paromita Dubey.
-My current research focuses on using bandit algorithms as a optimization tool to address problems in statistics and operations research, including high-dimensional clustering and dynamic pricing.
+My current research focuses on using bandit algorithms as an optimization tool to address problems in statistics and operations research, including high-dimensional clustering and dynamic pricing.

 Before starting my PhD, I studied: